 - A. Block Scheduling: All civil matters set for trial are scheduled for a Thursday or a Friday at 1:00 p.m.
-The Court has three one-hour "slots" available for each afternoon.
+The Court has three hours available for each afternoon.
 At the beginning of the civil trial docket, the court will ask for time estimates from the parties.
 The shortest matters will be heard first. - B. Default Time Slot: Litigants are provided one slot by default which limits the trial to a time estimate of 30 minutes or less.
-If litigants estimate the trial to take more than one hour, they must specifically request additional slots as needed (one slot per 30 minutes).
+If litigants estimate the trial to take more than 30 minutes, they must specifically request additional time as needed at first return or upon scheduling the matter through the clerk's office.